giuliodondi/Space-Shuttle-System-Expanded/README.md

 - TAC Life Support or Kerbalism, both are supported (Kerbalism is WIP)
 - [My personal fork of Ferram Aerospace Research for the custom aerodynamic model](https://github.com/giuliodondi/Ferram-Aerospace-Research-modded)

-I also advise you to take care of the following:
+**Configuration**
-- If you use any of the experimental tail control surface parts, you **MUST** go to your KSP settings and wire up the wheel steering to the same controls you use for rudder, otherwise you **WILL** careen off the runway on landing.
+- If you use a joystick, I strongly advise to go to the Control settings and wire wheel stering to the same axis you use for yaw control, else you might have a hard time staying on the runway on landing
+- The Ferram control surfaces come pre-set to be compatible with my reentry script, if you use other scripts you might want to re-configure them yourself.

 ## Realistic Aerodynamics (experimental)